jasonbayton/11ty/_src/blog/2022/08/android-go-emm.md

 ---
 [Android Go edition](https://www.android.com/versions/go-edition/) has been around for a while.
 Launched way back in 2017 as a successor to [Android One](/android/what-is-android-one/) as the One programme underwent it's own evolution into what we have today, Android Go took over as the flavour of Android for low-end devices.
 While originally memory requirements to qualify for Go were very low - anything under 1GB - today any device launching with 2GB RAM or under can only be certified for Go.

 In spite of common misconceptions, certainly not aided by folks like the [NCSC publishing incorrect information](https://www.ncsc.gov.uk/blog-post/ready-set-android-go), Android Go _does in fact_ support Android Enterprise.
-But not fully.
+But not fully by default.

 🟢 Fully Managed
 🟢 Dedicated (COSU)